top of page

 Conclusion

 Protecting autistic individuals requires more than affirmation.
-It requires accuracy, nuance, and a willingness to challenge narratives that feel validating but ultimately narrow the space for real representation.
-It also requires resisting the temptation to frame discomfort as harm and disagreement as oppression.
+It demands accuracy, nuance, and a willingness to challenge narratives that may feel validating but ultimately narrow representation.
+It is essential to resist framing discomfort as harm and disagreement as oppression.

 References